 The well-attended community gathering that was Thunderfest is an indicator of what’s in store Sunday.
 Organizers learned much from Thunderfest and now know how to build on the successes of what was already a winning idea its first time out.

-The two events are building blocks in realizing the vision of
+The two events are building blocks in realizing the vision of positioning Adams as the premier outdoor recreation ground of the county, and we encourage people to come out to support this goal.

 We think it’s the right plan for a town that is in need of a strategy to capitalize on, and it’s one that we think will gain much more traction when the Greylock Glen development comes to pass.
 However, early work now, such as adding these celebrations, helps set the framework for a renaissance later.